Get insider access

 -28.86 dB

 The noise isolation of the HyperX Cloud Alpha is bad.
-They block no bass sounds, like the low engine rumbles of a bus or plane.
-While they block out some background chatter, it's very minimal and they're much worse in this regard than some other options, like the HyperX Cloud 2/Cloud II or the Logitech G Pro X Gaming Headset.
-On the bright side, the do a good job at blocking out higher-frequency sounds, like the noises of an AC unit or fan.
+They rely on their passive capabilities to block out sound but don't block out bass-range sounds like traffic from an open window.
+While they reduce some mid-range sound like background chatter, it's very minimal, and they're much worse in this regard than some other options, like the HyperX Cloud 2/Cloud II or the Logitech G Pro X Gaming Headset.
+On the bright side, they do a good job at cutting down on higher-frequency sounds, like the noises of an AC unit or fan.

 7.7